-Quantative Progress Measurement
+Quantitative Progress Measurement

 Full-time students receiving federal financial aid are expected to complete a program of study within 150% of the hours required for completion.
-In other words, students enrolled in a programs that require 64 semester hours to complete, must finish within 96 attempted hours or a maximum of six semesters.
+In other words, students enrolled in a program that requires 64 semester hours to complete, must finish within 96 attempted hours or a maximum of six semesters.